Ziad-Ashraf-Abdu/smart-lumbar-trainer/README.md

 ---

-This is a critical distinction for your project documentation.
-In an academic or technical report, discovering an error *after* data collection is common and provides an opportunity to demonstrate **Scientific Integrity** and **Post-Processing Calibration**.

-Below is the revised **Validation & Results** section.
-It specifically addresses that the error was discovered during the validation phase and explains the "Offset Mapping" used to correlate the raw results with the Kinovea ground truth.

----

 ## Validation & Results

 The system's performance was evaluated by comparing real-time sensor data against ground truth kinematics extracted via **Kinovea biomechanical analysis software**.
 This validation process was performed post-hoc, allowing for a detailed audit of the mathematical relationship between the firmware output and physical movement.